-ECTS is an instrument that expresses the volume of learning based on defined learning outcomes27 and the associated workload28.
+ECTS is an instrument that expresses the volume of learning based on defined learning outcomes and their associated workload.
 ECTS credits are applicable to programmes regardless of mode of delivery, status of students (full-time, part-time) and learning context (formal, non-formal and informal) (European Commission, 2015).